UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-pullback-hom.lagda.md

       B' → Y' ---------> A' → Y'.
 ```

+### Functoriality of pullback-homs on pairs of morphisms of arrows

-Now, there is moreover a bifunctor mapping pairs of arrows to cospan diagrams of
+There is a bifunctor mapping pairs of arrows to cospan diagrams of the form
-the form described above.
-This bifunctor is contravariant in the left argument
+described above.
+This bifunctor is contravariant in the left argument and
-and covariant in the right.
+covariant in the right.
 I.e., a pair of morphisms of arrows `F : f' ⇒ f` and
 `G : g ⇒ g'` gives a morphism of cospan diagrams

 ```text